routegy/routegy-docs/app/docs/tutorial/streamline-curbside.md

 #### Step 5: Save and test your touchpoint

-Once you are happy with the name, description and schema, click **Create touchpoint** button to save the changes, and you will be presented with a QR code and a URL for your new touchpoint.
+Once you are happy with the name, description, and schema, click the **Create touchpoint** button to save your changes.
+You will be presented with a QR code and a URL for your new touchpoint.

 <p align="center">
 	<img src="/images/curbside-pickup/touchpoint-qr.png" width="75%">
 </p>

 Click the link or scan the code with the camera app on [your phone](/reference/device-compatibility/) to check it out!
 Want to make some changes?
-Don't worry, you can always go back and tweak it at anytime.
+Don't worry, you can edit it anytime.

 ### Setting up your Trello board